Air Force One Is Down: Episode II

 Featherstone and Romero struggle to escape a flooding well, but Markey rescues them.
 Another aircraft is hijacked by Petrovic, being witnessed by the three.
 Featherstone realizes he is on the assassination list, because he would have the chance to spread the news of Kozinski having the ability to gain power from the West.
 The President wakes up with a concussion inside the US Military Hospital in Germany.
 Sierri informs Kozinski that someone in FSB blew her cover, and are therefore assisting Dragutin, putting Kozinski's life in jeopardy, but he orders her to stay where they are.

 Markey heads for the base to arrest Dragutin as revenge for the ones he was supposed to protect under the war, because him and the United Nations did no intervention.
 The U.S. military receive the hideout's coordinates, but Dragutin and Petrovic are moving out.
 Featherstone and Sierri locate the hacker (by the name Mackenzie).
-He takes over the aircraft on Featherstone's will, but is received a video tape by Dragutin, surmised to be on the Russian aircraft heading to destroy London as a revenge for NATO destroying Belgrade.
-Mackenzie succeeds to destroy the aircraft, but is murdered by a rocket launcher from behind.
+He takes over the aircraft on Featherstone's will, but receives a video tape by Dragutin, surmised to be on the Russian aircraft heading to destroy London as a revenge for NATO destroying Belgrade.
+Mackenzie succeeds in destroying the aircraft, but is murdered by a rocket launcher from behind.
 However, the military ambush the hideout, Petrovic is killed and the colonel assures Dragutin is dead, and the trio says goodbye to each other.

 In the Kremlin, Kozinski decides to hand Nadia a vacation to Rome, and Featherstone boards a rebuilt Air Force One at Heathrow Airport.
-However, his boss Barry mentions he never would (nor did he want to) appear in Washington, neither his plan London, but being employed in Rome.
+However, his boss Barry mentions he never would (nor did he want to) appear in Washington or London being employed in Rome.
 The three meet each other in Rome by coincidence, and Markey reveals Dragutin is still alive.
 He brought a picture of the Sistine Chapel which is Dragutin's target.
 In the meantime, Dragutin plants a nuclear bomb underground, but Markey yells to Dragutin he wants to be taken hostage.
 Dragutin leaves for a chopper, but Markey has disarmed Dragutin's detonator, by replacing the bomb inside Dragutin's switch, guarantees him to be dead.
 Sierri is back at the Kremlin, and brought evidence from Dragutin's pocket, which reveals Dragutin had direct contact with Kozinski.
 As a result, he is out of office and arrested, as well as Barry who have been received orders from Kozinski, by the quote of Dragutin; "for an old friend's sake".
-The trio end up in Rome for a real vacation with their own plans; Fergus on rugby finale, Featherstone on opera, and Nadia on playing lesbian.
+The trio end up in Rome for a real vacation with their own plans; Fergus on rugby finale, Featherstone on opera, and Nadia with a lesbian friend.